-Recording
+(Recording

 - 11 Speak clearly into the radio microphone to record your message. - 12 The Voice Storage Warning alert sounds when the memory is nearly full.
-You will see: (Storage Low - 13 The Voice Storage Full alert sounds when the memory is full and recording ceases.

-Storage Full

-- 14 Release the Record/Playback button at any time to stop recording. - 15 Press the Record/Playback button to playback the emergency message.

-16 You can change the message at any time by repeating the above procedure.
+You will see: Storage Low - 13 The Voice Storage Full alert sounds when the memory is full and recording ceases.
+You will see: (Storage Full) - 14 Release the Record/Playback button at any time to stop recording. - 15 Press the Record/Playback button to playback the emergency message. - 16 You can change the message at any time by repeating the above procedure.